Okello Oculi

-Okello Oculi (born 1 January 1942) is a Ugandan novelist, poet, and chronicler of rural African village life.
-Currently, he is a private political and social consultant based in Abuja, Nigeria.
+Okello Oculi (1942 – 26 July 2025) was a Ugandan novelist, poet and chronicler of rural African village life.
+Until his death, he was a private political and social consultant based in Abuja, Nigeria.
 Before that, he served as Professor of Social & Economic Research at Ahmadu Bello University in Zaria, Nigeria.

 Background

-He was born in 1942, in Dokolo District, Northern Uganda, back when the district was still part of Lira District.
+Oculi was born in 1942, in Dokolo District, Northern Uganda, when the district was still part of Lira District.